BoyangW/AzureStorage-Tutorial/Prompt Two/README.md

 - Submitting a Hive/MapReduce/Pig/Spark job script (choose one) to the cluster and executing it
 - Transferring results of the job to a blob storage or ADLS storage
 - Deleting the HDInsight cluster

+### Windows PowerShell ISE code can be found in Folder 'Codes'